php-fig/fig-standards/proposed/links.md

 namespace Psr\Link;

 /**
- * A link collection object.
+ * A link provider object.
  */
-interface LinkCollectionInterface
+interface LinkProviderInterface
 {
     /**
-     * Returns a collection of LinkInterface objects.
+     * Returns an iterable of LinkInterface objects.
      *
-     * The collection may be an array or any PHP \Traversable object.
+     * The iterable may be an array or any PHP \Traversable object.
 If no links
      * are available, an empty array or \Traversable MUST be returned.
      *
      * @return LinkInterface[]|\Traversable